choderalab/pale/playground/README.md

 This will generate a `yaml` file in the specified path (`ligand.yaml` by default), that is ready to be consumed by `boltz predict` command.

-## Boltz-1 Examples
+## Boltz-1/2 Examples
-Example YAML files for multiple types of use cases is provided in the `boltz1-example-yamls` directory
+Example YAML files for multiple types of use cases is provided in the `boltz-example-yamls` directory

 These can all be easily run using the command:
 ```